-One of our most popular and economical trips.
-Best combined with our Lost Lake Scout Camp (see trip enhancements) and can be done by younger scouts (Ultimate Road Trip).
-Fly into Fairbanks (or Anchorage if you wish to take the train to Denali) where we start your tour.
-It includes an 8 hour shuttle tour in Denali National Park, camping fees, park entrance fees, Kesugi Ridge backpacking trip or a Prindle Mountain hike (2-3 days), Clear Water/Tanana River trip (1 1/2 days), and a Salmon Bake (Location in Fairbanks) Feast upon leaving.
+One of our most popular treks.
+Best combined with our Lost Lake Scout Camp (see trip enhancements).
+Fly into Fairbanks where we start your tour.
+It includes a shuttle tour in Denali National Park, and Kesugi Ridge backpacking trip (3-5 days) or a Prindle Mountain hike (2-3 days), Clear Water/Tanana River trip (1 1⁄2 days), and a Salmon Bake (Location in Fairbanks) Feast upon leaving.